TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

     EVICTION_BY 'LRUMEMSIZE integer-constant | LRUCOUNT interger-constant | LRUHEAPPERCENT',
     PERSISTENCE  'ASYNCHRONOUS | ASYNC | SYNCHRONOUS | SYNC | NONE’,
-    DISKSTORE 'DISKSTORE_NAME', //empty string maps to default diskstore OVERFLOW 'true | false', // specifies the action to be executed upon eviction event EXPIRE 'time_to_live_in_seconds',
+    DISKSTORE 'DISKSTORE_NAME', //empty string maps to default diskstore OVERFLOW 'true | false', // specifies the action to be executed upon eviction event, 'false' allowed only when EVCITON_BY is not set.
+    EXPIRE 'time_to_live_in_seconds',
     COLUMN_BATCH_SIZE 'column-batch-size-in-bytes', // Must be an integer.
 Only for column table.
-	KEY_COLUMNS 'comma-separated-column-names'; //Only for column table.
-    COLUMN_MAX_DELTA_ROWS 'number-of-rows-in-each-bucket', // Must be an integer.
+	KEY_COLUMNS  'column_name,..', // Only for column table if putInto support is required COLUMN_MAX_DELTA_ROWS 'number-of-rows-in-each-bucket', // Must be an integer.
 Only for column table.
 	)
 	[AS select_statement];